 One of the most important parts of any tender process is meeting the people that you will be working with.
-A major IT project can involve a degree of stress, particularly as deadlines approach, so it’s important to be working with a partner that you can trust and rely on.
+Major IT projects often involve a degree of stress, particularly as deadlines approach, so working with a partner that you can trust and rely on is important.

-Getting to know the team at your development company means that you have a more thorough understanding of working processes across both organisations and can be collaborative and productive in your approach.
+Getting to know the team at your development company means that you have a more thorough understanding of their working processes which means that the combined approach can be more collaborative.

 Alongside Case Studies from past projects, you may also want to ask for references for those clients to understand how the relationship worked and how well the project met the client’s goals.